msakai/resume/resume.md

   solves the conjoined formula using SMT solvers to generate test cases.

-* Specification mining based on UNSAT core enumeration (2008-):

-  Specification mining tackles the software maintenance and reliability issues by mining latent specification from source code.
-We have developed technology to mine pre-condition (one type of specification) by combining model checking and minimal unsatisfiable core enumeration problem.

 * Molatomium (2009-2011):

   I helped language/runtime design of “Molatomium”, a parallel